AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 ## 3. Topology

-In this lab, you will achieve Site2Cloud connectivity to a Cisco Cloud Services Router 1000v (CSR) emulating an on-premises branch router.
+In this lab, you will first achieve Site2Cloud connectivity to a Cisco Cloud Services Router 1000v (CSR) emulating an on-premises branch router.

-In this lab, you will work with the overlapping IP addresses depiected in this drawing:
+In this lab, you will work with a typical overlapping IP addresses scenario depicted in the drawing below:

 ```{figure} images/lab8-topology.png
 ---